 Oxford University has long-standing ties to Korea, a country with over a millennium of recorded history, the world’s 11th largest economy, and 16 companies in the Fortune Global 500.
 Oxford runs a programme in Korean Studies, with three permanent faculty members and a range of courses on offer to students.

 Oxford University Press has an office in Seoul, Korea which is dedicated to ELT (English Language Teaching).
 As well as producing ELT materials, Oxford University Press Korea supports language teachers in Korea through its teacher training presentations and programmes, including both lectures and workshops on pedagogy.
-OUP Seoul also offers regular teacher training certificate programmes in addition to providing in-service teacher training, focused discussion workshops, and many other services to promote teacher development in Korea.
+Oxford University Press Seoul also offers regular teacher training certificate programmes in addition to providing in-service teacher training, focused discussion workshops, and many other services to promote teacher development in Korea.

-Libraries and Museums
+Libraries and museums

-The first arrivals of Korean materials at the Bodleian were a group of books from the New Testament translated in the 1880s into the native Korean script, han’gŭl, by John Ross.
+The first Korean materials to arrive at the Bodleian were a group of books from the New Testament translated in the 1880s into the native Korean script, han’gŭl, by John Ross.
 Many of the other rare and important Korean books and manuscripts were donated to the Library by Bishop Trollope, who first went to Korea in 1890, less than ten years after Korea was opened to the West.
 The donation included two manuscripts, one of which is a painted representation of the funeral of Queen Dowager Chô in 1890 (Yŏngjo kukchang palin panch’ado), and a small number of eighteenth and nineteenth century printed Korean texts given in 1927.

-There are many schemes to help international students with the costs of studying at Oxford at undergraduate and particularly at graduate level, as well as schemes to help students already at Oxford travel abroad.
+There are many schemes offering funding for international undergraduate students and particularly funding for international graduate students to study at Oxford, as well as schemes to help students already at Oxford travel abroad.

 For Korean students at Oxford looking for support networks, the student-led Oxford University Korea Society provides a focal point for social and cultural activities.
 The Society was founded in 1986 by a number of enthusiastic and pioneering students seeking to encourage lively interactions among the Korean population in Oxford and to promote Korea as a nation of both transition and tradition worldwide.

 Oxford has one alumni group in Korea, the Korean Oxford Alumni Society.
-Distinguished Korean alumni include:

 - Hak-Gyu Son, politician, leader of the Bareunmirae Party